-- Shortness of breath
+- Medical support for shortness of breath

-- Fatigue and sleep problems
+- Help with fatigue and sleep problems

-- Nausea and loss of appetite
+- Managing nausea or loss of appetite

-- Anxiety and depression
+- Reducing anxiety and depression